 Growth Habit: An erect, single to multi-stemmed plant.
+The stem is glaucous and blue green as are the leaves, which are waxy in texture and have a pale greenish-white midrib and veins.
+Upper stem leaves are twice as long as the lower leaves, 5-15 cm long and 1-2.5 cm wide.
 It has a characteristic milky, latex-like sap that may cause extreme skin irritation and damage to sensitive areas such as the eyes.

 Flowers: Caper spurge has tiny green flowers, which are often hard to distinguish from the leaves.